adnou10/ScrapNews/README.md

 ---------------

  - For now it only works on the "https://www.bbc.com/" website.
- - Don't scrap all articles
+ - Don't scrap all articles.
  WHY?
- Because of the way I used bs4 in scraping was based on this url, I can say it lacks dynamicity)
+ Because of the way I used bs4 in scraping was based on this url, I can say it lacks dynamicity
  - Requires more tests

 ### Hosting: